robobunny/vue-todo-cc/README.md

 For the UI, I'm using ElementUI, in keeping with the tooling used at your company.
 To keep the build small, I import only the components I use.
 This meant installing `babel-plugin-component`.
 It's the first time I've ever used it, and there's a bit of a learning curve, so things don't look great.
 I can't get the input form to `flex-grow`, for example.

-## What I would do differently

-I started this project without ever having used Vue, so I wasn't familiar with the paradigms.
-If I could start over, I would make better use of Vue's `data` object.
-I think this is a robust model that would be even more advantageous, the more complicated the back end of the app.
-Since a todo app doesn't have very complex data structures, relying heavily on `prop`s and `$emit`s doesn't get out of hand.

-I did not have enough time to learn the Vue tests well.
-You can see that my functions and classes are well tested using Jest, but I couldn't get the hang of the Vue testing library quick enough to really make use of it yet.

 ## Architecture

 I try to write my code so that it's pretty self-explanatory, but here's an overview of the architecture, just in case something's not clear: